nipy/nipype/doc/users/install.rst

   Plotting library

 `RDFLib <http://rdflib.readthedocs.org/en/latest/>`_ 4.1
   RDFLibrary required for provenance export as RDF

 Sphinx_ 1.1
   Required for building the documentation

 `Graphviz <http://www.graphviz.org/>`_
-  Required for building the documentation
+  Required for building the documentation.
+The python wrapper package (``graphviz``) and the program itself both need to be installed.

 Interface Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~

-These are the software packages that nipype.interfaces wraps:
+You might not need some of the following packages, depending on what exactly you
+want to use nipype for.
+If you do need any of them, install nipype's wrapper package
+(``nipype.interfaces``), then install the programs separately onto your computer, just
+like you would install any other app.

 FSL_
   4.1.0 or later